Why You Should Consider Office 365 Backup?

 It is a common misconception that data in SaaS repositories (such as Office 365) are automatically protected by the SaaS vendor.
 If you think that, you may be in for a rude surprise.

 Customers with Microsoft Office 365 (or any SaaS vendor for that matter) mistakenly believe that they don’t need to worry about data backups for their assets in the cloud.
 The misconception is rampant at many levels.
-So, let’s try and break this down systematically.
+So, let’s try and break this down systematically and understand why should we consider office 365 backup to protect our valuable assets.

 Why are backups necessary in the first place?